runelangseid/hassio-futurehome2mqtt/README.md

 While it is possible to configure Home Assistant the FIMP protocol directly is a lot of work, and auto discovery is not possible.

-This addon work as a bridge between the [FIMP protocol](https://github.com/futurehomeno/fimp-api) and the MQTT message system prefered by Home Assistant.
-In most cases the representation of the components talk directly via MQTT.
-However, due to limitations in the Light component of HA these devices are bridged though separate MQTT topics handled by this addon.
-At least I'm unable to do it without.

-The author of this addon recognize that this integration should be solved by a custom platform component for Home Assistant, but the bridge approach was used to get something working.

-There are multiple caveats with the current approach so dedicated component should be developed as we learn more about the FIMP protocol.
+This addon configure devices and their capabilities from Future Home in Home Assistant using MQTT Discovery.

+Read more about the [FIMP protocol](https://github.com/futurehomeno/fimp-api).

 ## Supported Futurehome devices

+* Lights (lights in HA)
+  * Dimmers - On/Off and brightness.
+Tested with Fibaro dimmer 2
+* Energy
+  * Accumulated energy usage (`meter_elec´) for devices supporting this

+### Untested in new version

+These things are probably no longer implemented

 * Appliances (switches in HA)
   * Wall plugs like Fibaro Wall plug is supported
-* Lights (lights in HA)
-  * Dimmers - On/off and brightness.
-Tested with Fibaro dimmer 2
   * Wall plugs like Fibaro Wall plug is *not* supported (yet)
 * Sensors (sensors in HA)
   * Battery